 Moorside High School is a perfectly decent mixed gender school with spectacular amenities including a theatre, a generous teacher to student ratio and ‘good’ Ofsted reports.
 More importantly, of the pupils who finished school in 2017 – the most recent data available – 94% of pupils stayed on in education or went into employment or training.
 The school also liaise with local care homes, charities and the senior citizens from the church and community.

 House prices are much more affordable than in neighbouring Prestwich and Worsley.
-You can buy a two bed terrace for less than £120K or a three bed semi-detached for under £200K.
-A four bed detached will cost you around £300K, which is about what you’d pay for a terrace in Didsbury.
+You can buy a two-bed terrace for less than £120K, or a three bed semi-detached for under £200K.
+A four-bed detached will cost you around £300K, which is about what you’d pay for a terrace in Didsbury.

 So there you have it.
 Swinton (and Pendlebury) has a lot to recommend it.
-It’s undeniably a little rough round the edges, but so was Levenshulme and look what happened there.
+It’s undeniably a little rough around the edges, but so was Levenshulme and look what happened there.
 Just give it time.

 This is the Place is the name of a poem by Tony Walsh commissioned by Forever Manchester, the one and only charity that raises money to fund and support community activity across Greater Manchester.
 And they can’t do it without your help.
 Donate what you can because investing in your local community to help it thrive can be a hugely rewarding experience.
-There’s a unique sense of satisfaction in knowing that you are making a real difference to the lives of others, especially to those close to home.
+There’s a unique sense of satisfaction in knowing that you are making a real difference in the lives of others, especially those close to home.